Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 I started dog training in 2011 after adopting Coconut, my first dog as an adult (if you can consider 19 an adult).
 I had always trained my family Border Collies in their basic obedience and fun tricks, but when Coconut started biting people three days into our journey together, I knew I was out of my league.

 Several people and many trainers at the time told me I needed to just put her down.
-They didn’t see the side that I got to see, the goofy, sweet, incredibly smart dog who had spent the first year of her life in a shelter.
+They didn’t see the side that I got to see, the goofy, sweet, incredibly smart dog who had been born in New Mexico, transferred to a shelter in Colorado, and spent the first year of her life in a kennel.
 I was determined to help her.

 I got my certification in pet dog training from Animal Behavior College and started working with a mentor in Saint Louis to get my wild dog under control.
 At that time, obedience was the way you managed a dog like Coconut and that’s what we did.